yanx4/Getting-and-Clearning-Data-Course-Project/CodeBook.md

  </tbody>
 </table>

-all.label: In step3, by merging the"all" dataset with "activitylabel" dataset by common variable "activityno", descriptive activity names were assigned to the data.
+all.label: In step3, by merging the "all" dataset with "activitylabel" dataset by common variable "activityno", descriptive activity names were assigned to the data.

 ###step4: assign the descriptive feature names in above list "colnames" to the selected 66 columns in all.lable by indicies.